 Most predators follow a strict code whenever they are hunting prey, no matter what it might be.
 Whenever they are hunting on Earth, they try to avoid killing pregnant females, children, and those who are physically weak like the elderly or people with severe health problems.
 They will make exceptions if they feel that they will make worthy prey or if they make threatening gestures at the Predators.
 Two notable examples from the films is when a Predator in Predator II almost killed a male child who pointed a toy gun at a cloaked Predator or when the rich and elderly Mr.Charles Weyland was killed in Predator vs. Alien after he attacked a Predator with a makeshift flamethrower, after the Predator had looked him over and discovered that Weyland was weak and suffering from a terminal disease.

 Predators will try to make sure they are evenly matched with their prey, often hunting with the barest and most basic hunting essentials.
 A good example of this would be in the original Predator movies.
 The Jungle Hunter disarmed himself to face Dutch in hand to hand combat .
 If someone like a human challenged a Predator to a fist fight or sword fight, the Predator would most likely accept the challenge and fight them under the challenger's conditions.
-The Predators place great pride in following the hunter's code and breaking the code would most likely cause them to be shunned within the Predator society.
+The Predators place great pride in following the hunter's code and breaking the code would most likely cause them to be shunned and severely punished within the Predator society.